Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 After lunch, we headed straight to Lake Zell.
 The water lay calm before us, sparkling in the sunlight and reflecting the snow-capped peaks of the Hohe Tauern – a panorama that felt like it belonged in a picture book.
 The air was crisp yet pleasant, and with every step along the lake promenade, new and impressive perspectives unfolded.

-💡Tip: If you want to experience something special, you can hire an electric boat or pedal boat in summer.
-A completely new view of Zell am See opens up from the water – the town on one side, the mighty mountains like a protective backdrop on the other.
+Tip: For a special experience, rent an electric boat or pedal boat in summer.
+From the water, you’ll gain an entirely new perspective of Zell am See – the town on one side and the mighty mountains forming a protective backdrop on the other.

 A walk along Lake Zell is not only relaxing but also photogenic.
 Time and again, perfect postcard scenes appear: the interplay of water, mountains, and sky, or small details like vibrant flowers blooming along the path.